zcorleissen/documentation/source/mongodb_getting_started.rst

 #.
 Select encryption.

-    You can choose to encrypt MongoDB 2.6.10 or 3.0.6 instances provisioned in Houston (IAD).
+    You can choose to encrypt MongoDB 2.6.10 or 3.0.6 instances provisioned in Virginia (IAD).
 Encryption for v3.0.6 requires WiredTiger for the storage engine and a plan minimum of 20GB.

 Click on *Confirm* to review your entries, then click *Create*.
 Your new instance is ready!